PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-07 16:22:13
+Last updated: 2024-04-07 16:22:46
-Random Quote: Because sometimes, even when you know how something's gonna end, that doesn't mean you can't enjoy the ride. - Ted Mosby
+Random Quote: Your heart's talking to you, Barney.
+Do you have the guts to listen to it? - Lily Aldrin